 Please send a cover letter and resume to Andrew Robertson, Director of Human Resources at email@example.com.
 Please include the name of the position(s) to which you are applying in the subject line of the email.

-• Project the brand image of CTC through actions and behaviors at events and at the theatre
+• Project the brand image of CTC through actions and behaviors at the Stage Door and Front Lobby

 Positive, calm, professional attitude with pleasant disposition and a desire to be a team player.
 Excellent customer service and management skills with the ability to communicate effectively with a diverse group of people.
 Good attention to detail and sound decision making ability during all types of situations, including ones involving high stress and emergencies.
 Must be able to work independently and self-motivate.
 A passion for the arts is a plus.